Skip to main content Go to Site Map

 The Being a Boy project provides a number of fully funded places on selected workshops that explore the themes of masculinity and identity.
 They provide a creative channel for participants to reflect on what being a young man means and their own lived experiences.
 The workshops are an innovative mechanism to conduct an exploration of the possible implications for boys’ future health, happiness and educational success.

-Please see our participant eligibility criteria on the next tab and further details of the 2024 workshop series below.
+Please see our participant eligibility criteria on the next tab.

 Being a Boy Impact Reports